-In January 2013, L. E. Myers was joined as a defendant in Northern States Power Company (Wisconsin) v.
+In January 2013, The L. E. Myers Co. ("L. E. Myers") was joined as a defendant in Northern States Power Company (Wisconsin) v.
 The City of Ashland, Wisconsin et al., filed in the U.S. District Court for the Western District of Wisconsin.
-Northern States Power Company alleges that named defendants, including L. E. Myers, contributed to contamination at the Ashland Lakefront Superfund Site in Ashland, Wisconsin.
-Specifically, the lawsuit alleges that L. E. Myers operated a manufactured gas plant at the site for 6 to 12 years of the plant's operation during the time frame from 1885 to 1947.
-Plaintiff alleges damages of at least \$140 million as payment for certain costs it has incurred and expects to incur in the future in connection with contamination at the site.
-If L. E. Myers is held liable, it would be responsible for a court-determined "equitable" share of the total costs, and possibly a portion of any liability attributable to entities that no longer exist or cannot pay their share of costs.
-At this time, the extent, if any, of L.E.
-Myers' involvement with the Ashland Site is unknown and, therefore, potential liability, if any, from being added to this lawsuit cannot be assessed.
+Northern States Power Company alleged that named defendants, including L. E. Myers, contributed to contamination at the Ashland Lakefront Superfund Site in Ashland, Wisconsin.
+Specifically, the lawsuit alleged that L. E. Myers operated a manufactured gas plant at the site for 6 to 12 years of the plant's operation during the time frame from 1885 to 1947.
+In April 2015, L. E. Myers negotiated a settlement of this litigation with Northern States Power Company, funded largely by L. E. Myers' insurance carriers, with L. E. Myers' contribution being \$230,000.

-11. Stock-Based Compensation
+12. Stock-Based Compensation